dustlang/boxes-in-payload-teams/README.md

-# starships-in-payload-teams
+# boxes-in-payload-teams
-the home of the crates io and cargo teams
+the home of the boxes io and payload teams

 This repo is where the crates-io and cargo teams organize.
 RFCs and meeting agendas, as well as policy and planning documents, live here.